kevinrlewis/capstone/README.md

 ##requirements
 * Kivy is required to run this application from the command
 line: [Kivy Download](https://kivy.org/#download)
-* To run the index.py file you must have administrative privileges; this is because Kivy utilizes some tools that require elevated rights
+* To run the index.py file: python index.py
+* If you would like the application to operate using some extra input methods that your device has then run the application with elevated privileges, i.e. sudo

 -----------------------------------------------------------
 ##files
 * index.py - Main file that runs the full application
-* cipher files: atbash.py, caesar.py, kamasutra.py,
-monoalphabetic.py, swapping.py - these are temporary files
-that contain functions to execute some of the ciphers
+* Ciphers - Contains cipher python files that contain functions to run ciphers
+* flc - Folder with flash animations, needs to be converted
+* font - Contains fonts not included with Kivy
+* pics - Folder contains all of the pics required when compiling the application
+* screenshots - Screenshots taken for project
+* texts - Folder containing all of the text in the application
+* video - Folder containing all of the avi files and their cover png images
+* applicationnav - file that outlines the navigational flow of the application
+* log - log file that updates each time the application runs
 -----------------------------------------------------------